-Since Return Year 2013, tule fall Chinook adults (≥ Age 2) PIT tagged and released from Spring Creek NFH returned to Bonneville Dam as early as Jul-31 and as late as Sep-29 with the average median Sep-04 (Table 8).
-Based on expansion of PIT tags, 73% of tule fall Chinook adults released from Spring Creek NFH that pass upstream through Bonneville Dam's adult ladders return to Spring Creek NFH (not including return years with BY19 fish).
-No fish from BY 19 were PIT tagged due to COVID-19 restrictions in 2020.
-Fish from this brood year are not included in the average expanded returns in 2021 and 2022 (jacks and age-3 respectively).
+Since Return Year 2014, adult tule fall Chinook (\geq Age 2) PIT tagged and released from Spring Creek NFH returned to Bonneville Dam as early as Jul-31 and as late as Sep-29 with the average median Sep-04 (Table 8).
+An average 72% of the Spring Creek NFH tule fall Chinook adults that pass upstream through Bonneville Dam's adult ladders return to Spring Creek NFH (based on expanded PIT tag detections, not including return years with BY19 and BY21 fish).